Consumer champion Robert Hammond wins his carriage dispute, and will be leading a £1 billion case against Amazon in the Competition Appeal Tribunal

 As deemed by the Tribunal, due to the similarities between Mr Hammond’s and Ms Hunter’s applications, only one could proceed forward.
 The Tribunal handed down its judgment on 5 February 2024, in favour of Mr Hammond who will now prepare for the hearing to determine the Certification Order against Amazon, with his legal and expert team.
 Mr Hammond is confident that his claim will be certified, and is looking forward to the hearing, which is expected to be scheduled for later this year.

 Mr Hammond is represented by two notable competition law firms.
-Hagens Berman EMEA through its affiliate firm Hagens Berman Sobol Shapiro LLP has an award winning team with unrivalled history of antitrust litigation against Amazon, with seven active cases currently against the tech giant in the U.S. Charles Lyndon is experienced in advising on collective actions and competition law in the UK, including bringing the first collective standalone opt-out case before the Tribunal against London train operators and acting on behalf of Justin Gutmann in his case against Apple.
+Hagens Berman EMEA through its affiliate firm Hagens Berman Sobol Shapiro LLP has an award winning team with unrivalled history of antitrust litigation against Amazon, with seven active cases currently against the tech giant in the U.S., and Charles Lyndon who are also an experienced law firm in advising on collective actions and competition law in the UK.

 Robert Hammond is a former solicitor and Director of Consumer Policy with extensive experience championing consumer rights, including leading research and policy development teams at Consumer Focus and Citizens Advice.
 He is currently a Non-Executive Director on the Ofcom Communications Consumer Panel and Advisory Committee on Older and Disabled People, the UK communications regulator.